commander-rb/commander/README.md

 * If they do not match then, the command_name will appear in the commands: section of the help screen.
 This may cause the general usage screen to be confusing.
 Suggestion - hide the command_name when using aliasing!
+* While this is not sub-commands in the strictest sense, aliasing provides an excellant mechanism for organizing commands and groups of commands.
+Cookies...

 ### Command Defaults